 Alexander Michael Tseitlin is a violinist, violist, multi-instrumentalist, conductor, composer, and pedagogue based in Thousand Oaks, just outside of Los Angeles, California.
 Alexander is an active performer as a soloist, chamber musician, and orchestral player.
 He regularly records and produces within the music and film industries, and directs and conducts orchestras both professional and educational.

 Alexander was born and raised in San Diego where his earliest days were filled listening to his mother Irina Tseitlin (a world-renowned concert violinist), playing and studying the great works of violin literature.
-After coming home from school, he would practice for hours, waiting for his father (a renowned master teacher whose students have taken top prizes at almost every major violin competition) to finish teaching so that he could begin his own lesson late in the evening.
+After coming home from school, he would practice for hours waiting for his father (a renowned master teacher whose students have taken top prizes at almost every major violin competition worldwide) to finish teaching so that he could begin his own lesson late in the evening.
 Alexander lived and breathed music throughout his childhood, but his roots reach back to the Bolshoi Theater where his grandfather was the conductor, and to the Bolshoi Ballet Company where his grandmother was the prima ballerina.